-The Fund is an irrevocable trust established by the Forest Preserve in 2009 to provide other postemployment health care and life insurance benefits (OPEB) for retired employees through a single-employer defined benefit plan.
+The Fund is an irrevocable trust established by the Forest Preserve in 2009 to provide OPEB for retired employees through a single-employer defined benefit plan.
 The benefits, benefit levels, employee contributions and employer contributions are governed by the Forest Preserve and can be amended by the Forest Preserve through its personnel manual and union contracts.
 The Fund is governed by a seven member Board of Trustees.